notaryproject/specifications/signing-and-verification-workflow.md

             1. Using the `scopes` configured in trust policies, get the applicable trust policy.
             1. Get the list of trusted certificates from the trust stores specified in the applicable trust policy.
 If the trust policy contains multiple trust stores, create a list of trusted certificates by merging the trusted certificate list of each trust store.
                 1. Calculate the SHA-256 fingerprint of all the trusted certificates and compare them against the list of SHA-256 certificate fingerprints present in  `org.cncf.notary.x509certs.fingerprint.sha256` annotation of artifact manifest.
                 1. If there is at least one match, continue to the next step.
-Otherwise, move to the next signature artifact descriptor(step 2.1).
+Otherwise, move to the next signature artifact descriptor(step 3.1).
 If all signature artifact descriptors have already been processed, fail the signature verification and exit.
-        1. If the artifact manifest is filtered out, skip the below steps and move to the next signature artifact descriptor(step 2.1).
+        1. If the artifact manifest is filtered out, skip the below steps and move to the next signature artifact descriptor(step 3.1).
 If all signature artifact descriptors have already been processed, fail the signature verification and exit.
     1. **Get and verify signatures:** On the filtered Notary v2 signature artifact manifest, perform the following steps:
         1. Download the signature envelope.
         1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy-specification.md#signature-evaluation) section.
-        1. If signature verification fails, skip the below steps and move to the next signature artifact descriptor(step 2.1).
+        1. If the signature verification fails, skip the below steps and move to the next signature artifact descriptor(step 3.1).
 If all signature artifact descriptors have already been processed, fail the signature verification and exit.
         1. If signature verification succeeds, compare the digest derived from the given OCI artifact reference with the signed digest present in the signature envelope's payload.
 If digests are equal, signature verification is considered successful.
-Otherwise, move to the next signature artifact descriptor(step 2.1).
+Otherwise, move to the next signature artifact descriptor(step 3.1).
 If all signature artifact descriptors have already been processed, fail the signature verification and exit.
 1. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
 This step is not in the purview of Notary v2.